<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 • "aws-login-tool"

-Switch to the Okta AWS CLI application post-upgrade.
-The "okta-aws-cli" Command Line Interface is built to the Okta Identity Engine framework and its controls.
+• Switch to the Okta AWS CLI application after upgrading to OIE.
+This application is built for the OIE framework and is compatible with its policies and access controls.
 The command line user experience is similar to the community created in regards to the user interface; however, it will be compatible with Okta Identity Engine policies and access controls as it is associated to an additional OIDC application.
-Please refer to the latest information on the: "okta-aws-cli" on the Okta GitHub
+For the latest information, refer to the okta-aws-cli on the Okta GitHub.

-WARNING: The "okta-aws-cli" requires OIE policy framework and cannot be fully tested in classic, users will continue using the current solution until the upgrade is complete.
-To "test workstation configuration" prior to the upgrade, follow this knowledge article Testing okta-aws-cli before upgrade
+NOTE: The okta-aws-cli application requires the OIE policy framework and cannot be fully tested in classic environments.
+Continue using the current solution until the upgrade is complete.
+To test the workstation configuration before the upgrade, refer to Testing okta-aws-cli before upgrade.

 Loading